yihang-zhao/7CCSMSDV-Simulation-and-Data-Visualisation-2023/README.md

 # Personalized Zodiac Insights Visualization
 ## Introduction
 This project focuses on examining the relationship between Zodiac signs, perceptions of social media influencers, and the impact of social media on shopping behaviors.
+Complete design and insights could be seen from https://miro.com/app/board/uXjVMVP_Drw=/?share_link_id=14153724503
+## Datasets
 The analysis is based on two datasets provided by Adam Halper, which can be found at the following links:
-## Datasets
 1. Social Influence on Shopping: https://data.world/ahalps/social-influence-on-shopping
 2. Online Influencer Marketing: https://data.world/ahalps/online-influencer-marketing